The case of the $489,000 air ambulance ride

 "We apologize for putting the member in the middle of this complicated situation," she said in an email that also noted "the air ambulance company billed more than $70,000 just for ground transportation to and from the airport — more than 30 times the average cost of medical ground transport."

-Such a situation would "typically" be flagged by internal systems but for some reason was not, Sowers said.
+Such a situation would "typically" be flagged by internal systems, but for some reason, it was not, Sowers said.

 "I have never heard of a ground transport that costs that much.
 That's shocking," said Erin Fuse Brown, director of the Center for Law, Health & Society at Georgia State University College of Law, who studies patient billing and air ambulance costs.